The Socioeconomic Threat

-In the 1970s, Israel changed its national priorities, moving from a fast growing nation to a new, very steady, but substantially slower growth path
+In the 1970s, Israel changed its national priorities.
+It shifted from a fast growing trajectory to a new, very steady, but substantially slower growth path.
+Today, the labor productivity gap between the average of the leading G7 countries and Israel is three times the gap that existed in the mid-1970s.

 Graph for insight number 1